OpenFn/gen/services/signature_generator/README.md

 This service is mostly concerned with generating the prompt that will be sent to the model.
 The heavy-lifting is handled by the inference service.

+The service is intentionally restricted to only generate a single signature for a single endpoint.